 Our #77 Polyester Molding Resin is a general purpose polyester resin, ideal as a orthophthalic fiberglass resin for part fabrication and for building low cost molds.
 This resin is easy to work with, less epensive compared to it’s epoxy and vinyl ester counterparts, and is wax free, meaning you won’t have to sand being coats.

 -Dimensionally stable (minimal shrinkage)

 -Slightly more expensive than general purpose polyester resins

 The #90 Isopthalic Polyester Resin is perfect for making dimensionaly stable polyester molds, fabrication of corrosive service parts, and as a durable repair material for tank linings.
 The Isophtalic Resin boasts much better strength when compared to general purpose polyester resins, which allows it to be used in more demanding applications.

-Vinyl Ester Resin is considered a hybrid of polyester and epoxy resins—meaning its handling characteristics, properties, and price generally fall just between the other two.
-It is important to note that, Of the three resins, vinyl ester resin will provide the highest corrosion resistance, temperature resistance and elongation (toughness.)
+Vinyl Ester Resin is considered a hybrid of polyester and epoxy—meaning its handling characteristics, properties, and price generally fall just between the other two.
+It is important to note that, Of the three, vinyl ester resin will provide the highest corrosion resistance, temperature resistance and elongation (toughness.)
 Because of this, they are typically used when high durability, thermal stability, and corrosion resistance is needed.

 -short shelf life (3 months)

 Vinyl Ester resins are quickly becoming popular within areas of modern high performance composites.
 We offer the #1110 Vinyl Ester Resin, which is compatible with all of our fabrics, pigments and fillers.
 It is suitable for construction of most chemical storage and full tanks.
 Though we recommend testing the the tank for compatibility before putting it into service.